 - The State Parks of Arkansas

-- Pinnacle Mountain State Park–just a few miles from downtown Little Rock, offers hiking trails, canoeing, and scenic views
+- Pinnacle Mountain State Park is just a few miles from downtown Little Rock, offering hiking trails, canoeing, and scenic views

-If you enjoy the arts, Little Rock has a plethora of activities for you.
+If you enjoy the arts, Little Rock has many activities for you.

 - Arkansas Symphony